Release Policy

 • Rule type: FAILURE

-• Failure message: The attestation subject, %q, does not match any of the images built
+• FAILURE message: The attestation subject, %q, does not match any of the images built

 • Code: slsa_build_scripted_build.subject_build_task_matches